ibm-cloud-docs/secrets-manager/vault-api.md

 | ------------- | ----------------------------------------------------------------------------------- |
 | `interval`     | The length of the secret rotation time interval. |
 | `unit`    | The units for the secret rotation time interval.
 Allowable values are: day, month|
-{: caption="Set secret policy request parameters" caption-side="top"}
+{: caption="Set secret policy request parameters" caption-side="bottom"}

 #### Example request